 TTP protects homes from termite infestations in Florida with a layered approach that covers the home and property.
-From soil to roof, your property will be protected from these destructive pests.
+From soil to the roof, your property will be protected from these destructive pests.

 Among the things Florida homeowners need to ensure their security, comfort, and peace of mind, termite control in Florida has become a necessity.
 Quality termite control, however, is always in demand; those that have it are Truly Nolen customers.

-Florida homeowners that aren't covered by a termite protection plan or a pest prevention plan are at a larger risk of a termite infestation than those in other parts of the country; Florida's geography makes it ideal for a large number of pests that invite themselves into the 9 million homes that occupy the state.
+Florida homeowners that aren't covered by a termite protection plan or a pest prevention plan are at a larger risk of a termite infestation than those in other parts of the country.
+Florida's geography makes it ideal for a large number of pests that invite themselves into the 9 million homes that occupy the state.
 Although these pests range from annoying to disgusting, none are as notorious as the termite in Florida.

 Termite concerns for Florida residents are plenty; these pests cost Florida homeowners more than $500 million each year.